Primary

 Use an overhand grip and rest your forearms on your thighs with palms facing down.
 Extend your wrists upward against the bar weight, squeezing the top of your forearms.
 Expect to use 30-50% of your wrist curl weight—extensors are naturally weaker.

-Want Barbell Reverse Wrist Curl in your program?
+See where Barbell Reverse Wrist Curl fits in your weekly plan

 Sit on a bench and hold a barbell with an overhand (pronated) grip, hands shoulder-width apart.